 A Government aircraft is any aircraft owned, leased, chartered, or rented and operated by the Government.
 An aircraft hired as a special conveyance is an aircraft that you, in your private capacity, rent, lease, or charter and operate.

 Taxicabs, Shuttle Services, or Other Courtesy Transportation

-§301-10.420 When may I use a taxi or shuttle service?
+§301-10.420 When may I use a taxi, shuttle service or other courtesy transportation?